Swiss nobility: Valais, Thurgau, Ticino

-Grisons
+Graubünden

-In Grisons there were a great number of families of dynasts and "ministériaux".
+In Graubünden there were a great number of families of dynasts and "ministériaux".
 From the 11th or 12th century, the dynasts owned seigniories on which they held power more in fact than by resulting of a constitutional law.
 These families maintained their privileges until the 15th century and some families preserved an important situation, in particular Salis and Planta, while some others were ennobles abroad.

 In 1794 the Leagues enacted the radical cancelling of the nobility, titles and particles.
 This prohibition was confirmed in 1803 and 1848.